AVAILABILITY, LOCATION, AND METHODS TO SUMMON LAW ENFORCEMENT ASSISTANCE

 Enforcement and Arrest Authority

 The California State University, Stanislaus Police Department is located at One University Circle, Turlock, CA and provides police services 24 hours a day to our community.
 Police Dispatch can be reached directly 24 hours a day by phone at 209-667-3911.
-The peace officers of Stanislaus State have state-wide police authority and jurisdiction per Penal Code 830.2 and Education Code 89560, and are vested with law enforcement powers and responsibilities, identical to the local police or sheriff departments in your home community.
+The peace officers of Stanislaus State have state-wide police authority and jurisdiction per CA Penal Code Section 830.2 and Education Code Section 89560, and are vested with law enforcement powers and responsibilities, identical to the local police or sheriff departments in your home community.